natkowalczyk/thermal-mask-classification-and-detection/README.md

 This repository allows to test mask detection and classification models on thermal images.

-## Mask detection
-The best model weights are provided in [detection folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/detection) - Yolov5 in "nano" version trained on a thermal images dataset with weights obtained on the COCO set.
-For this model obtained metrics was:
-- precision 0.964 ± 0.025
-- recall    0.935 ± 0.006
-- mAP50     0.970 ± 0.013
-To run detection you should use [Yolov5 by Ultralytics](https://github.com/ultralytics/yolov5).

 ## Mask classification
 The proposed solution based on semi-supervised CNN with Convolutional Autoencoder (CAE) was provided in the [classification folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/classification).
+This model achieved **91%** accuracy in face mask classigication on thermal images.
 To test the model you can use thermal images of three types of mask given in [images folder](https://github.com/natkowalczyk/thermal-mask-classification-and-detection/tree/main/images).

 **Requirements**